chucklever/i-d-nfs-ulb-v2/draft-ietf-nfsv4-nfs-ulb-v2.md

 NFS version 4.2 introduces an enhanced READ operation called READ_PLUS {{!RFC7862}}.
 READ_PLUS enables an NFS server to compact returned READ data payloads.
+No part of a READ_PLUS Reply is DDP-eligible.

 In a READ_PLUS result, returned file content appears as a list of one or more of the following items: